zfutura/pyfacturx/README.md

 [FeRD website (German)](https://www.ferd-net.de/) for more information.

-Currently, this library supports writing XML files according Factur-X Version 1.0.06 (aka ZUGFeRD 2.2) in the EN 16931 (Comfort) profile.
+Currently, this library supports writing XML files according Factur-X Version 1.0.06 (aka ZUGFeRD 2.2) in the profiles up to EN 16931 (Comfort).
 Generally in scope of this library, but currently not supported are:

-* Other profiles (Minimum, Basic, Basic WL, Extended, XRechnung).
+* Extended and XRechnung profiles.
-* Reading Factur-X files.
+* Reading Factur-X files (XML or PDF).
 * Embedding the XML in PDF files.